 Then, I finally got my hands on a set of amazing Wera Kraftform Phillip-head screwdrivers.
 These things are nearly indestructible:

 This model is assembled using hundreds of tiny screws.
 I even created a dedicated Screws page with a ton of information about them all.
-The screws are marked by Eaglemoss with designations like AP, BP, AM, CM, etc. As there will be at least 16 types of plastic screws (AP-PP) and at least 19 types of metal screws (AM-SM), keeping them organized is extremely helpful.
-And, since Eaglemoss includes extra screws in every issue, you will need someplace to store them all.
+The screws are marked with designations like AP, BP, AM, CM, etc. As there will be at least 16 types of plastic screws (AP-PP) and at least 19 types of metal screws (AM-SM), keeping them organized is extremely helpful.
+And, since extra screws are supplied in every issue, you will need someplace to store them all.

 I bought a cheap 36-slot organizer from Amazon but any similar product would work fine.
 I taped the small designation labels included with the screw bags into each compartment to keep everything tidy.